alireza847-programmer/react-api-wrapper-hook/README.md

 # react-api-wrapper-hook

-A flexible React hook for handling API calls with support for different API wrappers like Axios or ApiSauce.
+A flexible React hook for handling API calls with support for axios and apisauce API wrappers.

 ## Installation